October Zoom Chapter Meeting

 Adult Children of Divorce

-Adult children of divorce (ACOD) are not often discussed in Family Law proceedings, Family Law Mediation, or Co-parenting counseling because the issue of custody is not in play.
+Adult children of divorce (ACOD) are not often discussed in Family Law litigation, mediation, or even in co-parenting counseling because the legal issue of custody is not in play.
 Many parents wait to divorce until the children are 18 years old to avoid the negative effects of the separation on their children and the difficulty of a child custody dispute.
 Many parents believe that when children become adults, they will automatically be less affected by the loss or pain of seeing their parents' divorce.
 Divorced parents may similarly assume that because their children are grown, they are less apt to suffer the divorce's legacy.

 Dr. Chandler Hoffman will discuss what Family Law attorneys can do to